August 3, 2021

 While seasonal ingredients clearly have a place in Tuscan cooking — which travelers can discover during a Tuscan cooking vacation — they’re also often an accompaniment to the main course, which can range from beef (such as the famous Florentine steak) to other roasted meats, often cooked over an open fire.
 And no matter what the time of year, you know you can find a great rustic dish featuring meat.
 Although chicken livers are quite popular in the region too (give it a try — it has a wonderful rich flavor!)

 If you’re looking for a chicken dish other than chicken livers though, you’ll find those as well, and as with so many Tuscan recipes, they’re often quite simple, but every bite delicious.
-Here, for one, is a recipe from the always charming and passionate Chef Claudio of our popular Classic Tuscan Table cooking vacation!
-This bocconcini di pollo alla Toscana (Tuscan-style chicken) may be served during a meal — along with an array of other dishes.
-Claudio is known for spoiling his guests with more than enough food!
-This particular recipe serves four, and epitomizes simple but rustic Tuscan cooking.
+This bocconcini di pollo alla Toscana (Tuscan-style chicken) serves four, and epitomizes simple but rustic Tuscan cooking.

-1. Sautee the minced onion and parsley in oil.
+1. Sauté the minced onion and parsley in oil.

-2. To the oil, add the chicken (already cut into cubes) and brown.
+2. To the oil, add the chicken (already cut into cubes), and brown them.

-3. Add the tomato paste along with salt, half-cup of water.
+3. Add the tomato paste along with salt and half-cup of water.
 Simmer this on low heat for one hour.

 By Liz Hall